The Disappearing Spoon: Chapter 3. All in the family: The Genealogy of elements

 The author examines Robert Bunsen and his history.
 Bunsen had passion for arsenic but an explosion left him half-blind for the rest of his life and because of this he created the Bunsen burner.
 He discusses many people who contributed to the periodic table, including Dmitri Mendeleev, the man accredited for creating the first periodic table.
 Mendeleev predicted other elements that were yet discovered.
 He put the 62 known elements into columns and rows but he was not the only scientist to attempt this.
 Julius Lothar Meyer also worked on his own periodic table.
 Mendeleev had left blanks in his table where the lanthanides are because he did not know what elements were to go there.
 The missing elements were later found in the mine called Ytterby in Sweden.
 Researchers such as Johan Gadolin isolated clusters of lanthanides along with many scientists who made the trip to Ytterby to find the missing elements.
 Overall seven lanthanides elements were found and six of them were predicted by Mendeleev's table of elements.

 Chapter 4.
 Where atoms come from: "We are all star stuff"

 The author talks about theories of the origins of elements and discusses the big bang theory and how all elements were created.
 He then discusses the confusion about big bang caused by research of the stars and how certain elements are only found in stars.
 Kean states that scientists are confused due to young stars having only helium and hydrogen while older stars had dozens of elements.
 He then explains the famous 1957 paper called B2FH that explains stars and their elements.
-He summarises this document and then explains earth's elements, the supernovae, our solar system, the formation of gas giants and the formation of rocky planets.
+He summarises this document and then explains Earth's elements, the supernovae, the Solar System, the formation of gas giants and the formation of rocky planets.